wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

    * <a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/exams/70-768">70-768: Developing SQL Data Models</a>
    <br /><br />

 {% include whatever.html %}

 Data is a valuable asset to organizations.

-Data is the new oil.
+> "Data is the oil of the 21st century, and analytics is the combustion engine." -- Peter Sondergaard, Gartner Research Sr VP.

 ## Database models